 What better way to see an island than on foot?
-Join us as we traverse the space in which we live whilst having a work out — after all, there is absolutely no reason one cannot get in shape whilst enjoying a view.
+Join us as we traverse the space in which we live while having a work out — after all, there is absolutely no reason one cannot get in shape while enjoying a view.

 If you love performing, want to sing to crowds of people, have imagined yourself rocking-out in front of thousands, or spend evenings serenading your curtain in the shower, perhaps the Tembusu Treblemakers is for you.
 This group has been set up for everyone who has an interest in music, wants to make music, wants to be around music — and since our primary medium of communication is voice, we have chosen to focus on acapella singing and performance.

-Broadway@Tembusu brings together a community of students who are passionate about musicals.
+Broadway @ Tembusu brings together a community of students passionate about musicals.
 We have a wide pool of talented people ranging from those with incredible voices, great theatrical sense, and those who have a passion for producing musicals.
 However, we are not an exclusive club.
 And we welcome all those who are simply in love with this form of theatre.
-Broadway@Tembusu is a platform created by students to explore our different talents and to enjoy doing so in the midst of the academic rigour in NUS.
+Broadway @ Tembusu is a platform created by students to explore our different talents and to enjoy doing so in the midst of the academic rigour in NUS.
 We want to share our passion with the whole college, and also increase the appreciation of the arts by watching plays and musicals together.
 Come and join us to have fun, explore your talents in a welcoming community and share your passion with like-minded people.

 Perhaps, you've always wanted to learn an instrument but never had a chance to.
 Or, just wanted to jam with friends.
 Maybe, even form a band.
 Then, this is the perfect place to meet with fellow musicians.
 After all, every significant musical movement started with individuals coming together in a particular time and place.
 At the Music Hub, everyone is given the space to learn from each other; if the inclination arises, perform together; and perhaps even stumble upon something altogether new.